 - Develop and implement strategy for legacy giving.

-- Ensure grants are effectively managed and reported on.
+- Develop and secure trust funding and ensure grants are effectively managed and reported on.

 Campaign & Event Management